athanwalker/ParflowPerformanceTesting/benchmarks/README.md

  [NEXT LIST NECESSITIES FOR MINICONDA AND MONGODB]

-## Installing/Configuring Parflow For ParflowPerformanceTesting
+## Installing/Configuring Parflow for ParflowPerformanceTesting

  Verify environment variable **LD_LIBRARY_PATH** is set to a **v11 lib64** library.